mwpastore/sinja/README.md

   status 204.

 **serialize_models**
-: Takes a model (and optional hash of JSONAPI::Serializers options) and returns a serialized collection.
+: Takes an array of models (and optional hash of JSONAPI::Serializers options) and returns a serialized collection.

 **serialize_models?**
-: Takes a model (and optional hash of JSONAPI::Serializers options) and returns a serialized collection if non-empty, or the root metadata if present, or a HTTP status 204.
+: Takes an array of models (and optional hash of JSONAPI::Serializers options) and returns a serialized collection if non-empty, or the root metadata if present, or a HTTP status 204.

 ### Performance